 Equitrans Midstream Facts

 Miles of FERC-regulated interstate pipelines owned and operated by Equitrans Midstream

-Miles of high- and low-pressure gathering lines owned and/or operated by Equitrans Midstream
+Miles of high-pressure gathering lines owned and/or operated by Equitrans Midstream

 With a rich 135-year history in the energy industry, Equitrans Midstream (ETRN) is helping to meet America’s growing need for clean-burning energy, while also providing a rewarding workplace and enriching the communities where its employees live and work.
 ETRN has an operational focus on gas transmission and storage systems, gas gathering systems, and water services that support natural gas development and production across the Appalachian Basin.
-As the third largest natural gas gatherer in the United States, ETRN provides midstream services to the largest U.S. natural gas producer, as well as other producers and third parties through its strategically located assets in the Marcellus and Utica regions of Pennsylvania, Ohio, and West Virginia.
+As one of the largest natural gas gatherers in the United States, ETRN provides midstream services to the largest U.S. natural gas producer, as well as other producers and third parties through its strategically located assets in the Marcellus and Utica regions of Pennsylvania, Ohio, and West Virginia.

 Equitrans Midstream’s infrastructure is strategically positioned to debottleneck the Appalachian Basin, and our growth projects, including Mountain Valley Pipeline (MVP) and MVP Southgate projects, provide a key link between supply sources and major demand markets in the United States.
 Our major customers are primarily natural gas producers, along with commercial and industrial users, marketers, and local distribution companies.
 We move the energy that keeps America moving . . . providing innovative solutions and reliable energy infrastructure services in a safe, efficient, and responsible manner – and optimizing delivery of natural gas as a crucial resource to meet the nation’s demand for clean energy.